CO2: Health Effects, Uses and Benefits

 Furthermore, as we discovered before, over 90% of modern people (so called "normal subjects") are also hyperventilators (see the link below to the Hyperventilation Table with over 20 medical research studies related to normal subjects).
 Hence, chronic hypocapnia is very common for modern man.

-Main carbon dioxide health effects and uses in the human body
+Main CO2 health effects and uses in the human body

 Follow the links for dozens of research references